Dare to Struggle Film Festival

 If you’re interested in putting in an entry for the Film Festival or attending, we will send you periodic updates.

 Not just a celebration of independent filmmaking, the Dare to Struggle Film Festival embraces the diversity of radical struggle and creates a platform that amplifies the voice of activism.

 Connect with likeminded film makers, share your message and experience, and be in with a chance to win one of several cash prizes.
-Entries for the inaugural 2021 DTSFF will open Wednesday 1 September 2021 and will close on midnight 20 October 2021.
-The inaugural 2021 DTSFF Film Festival screening will take place on Saturday November 20, 2021.
+Entries for the inaugural 2021 DTSFF will open 1st of January 2022 and will close on midnight 19th of February 2022.
+The inaugural 2021 DTSFF Film Festival screening will take place on the 19th of March 2022.

 Dare to struggle, dare to win.

 It is becoming more and more difficult for filmmakers to produce works that question our institutions or are critical of society and the growing inequality.